Condensed Interim Financial Statements for the Financial Period of Nine Months Ended 30 September 2025

 Statement of Cash Flows

-The Group recorded net cash inflows from operating activities of S$0.9 million in the current financial period.
-This was due to profits from operations, offset by net decrease in working capital, mainly attributed to an increase in trade and other receivables
+The Group generated cash flows from operating activities of S$15.7 million in FP2025.
+This was due to profits from operations and net increase in working capital, primarily due to a decrease in trade and other receivables and inventories.

 -